• Skip to primary navigation

 For cheap lodging, there are several hostels like Sleepers sleep Cheaper Hostel and Pension Santa Elena.
 There are also budget hotels like Claro de Luna and Cabinas Vista Al Golfo.

-For luxury hotels, El Establo, Belmar and Senda are the top options.
+For luxury hotels, El Establo, Belmar, Monteverde Lodge and Senda are the top options.

-If you’re looking for a mid range hotel, check out Hotel Poco a Poco, Monteverde Country Lodge and Sibu Lodge.
+If you’re looking for a cozy mid range hotel, check out Hotel Poco a Poco, Monteverde Country Lodge and Sibu Lodge.
 All wonderful places to stay in Monteverde with a great location, excellent restaurant and very cozy and comfortable rooms.
-Save 5% using our promo code “mytanfeet”
+Save 5% using our promo code “mytanfeet” when booking directly on their websites.

 Where to Eat in Monteverde, Costa Rica

-• Restaurante Sabor Tico: Best place for traditional Costa Rican food, not super expensive.
+• Restaurante Sabor Tico: One of our favorite places for traditional Costa Rican food, not super expensive.
 Two locations in the plaza and by the soccer field.
 Both excellent.

 • Orchid cafe: Great coffee, breakfast, brunch and lunch options.
 Delicious desserts and bread.
 One of our favorites.